patrickwire/attack-defense-CTF-demo/readme.md

 To setup the Vulnbox just setup an linux VM with an LAMPP stack and place the index.php in the root directory.

-add the ffollowing table to the MYSQL database:
+add the following table to the MYSQL database and chenage the root password to "demo":
 ```sql
 CREATE TABLE "support"."support" (
 "id" text,